 When the airplane is parked outside in cold climates and it is necessary to remove ice before flight, care should be taken to protect the painted surfaces during ice removal with chemical liquids.
-Isopropyl alcohol will satisfactorily remove ice accumulations without damaging the paint.
-However, keep the isopropyl alcohol away from the windshield and cabin windows since it will attack the plastic and may cause it to craze.
+A 50-50 solution of isopropyl alcohol and water will satisfactorily remove ice accumulations without damaging the paint.
+A solution with more than 50% alcohol is harmful and should be avoided.
+While applying the de-icing solution, keep it away from the windshield and cabin windows since the alcohol will attack the plastic and may cause it to craze.